 You can still apply for a Mutual Exchange.
 Moves are not based on priority need; therefore all customers have the opportunity to exchange if they wish.

-Many customers have found their exchange partners through friends and relatives or by placing postcards in shop windows.
+Alternatively, many customers have found their exchange partners through friends and relatives or by placing postcards in shop windows.

 It is important at this stage that neither party to the exchange moves until all parties have received written consent from their landlord.

 How do I apply for a mutual exchange?

 When you have found someone who wishes to exchange properties with you, complete a Mutual Exchange Application Form.

 SARH is required to give you a decision about your application within 42 days.
 However, we will try to complete the exchange process as quickly as possible.

 What will happen next?